-Finally, it has been noticed for so many years that a corrupt and one-sided public press is causing fair people to look and say, "this ought not be!"
-And, so, to add emphasis to the notion that our press is not really free since corporate insiders control it, the few honest journalists who do not pay tribute to the owners of the presses are beginning to speak up but in small numbers

-By the way, the press in the US is free to operate by law but not free in another sense for it is shackled by opinionated owners who want their opinions to be the only opinions known by the public while hiding their identities beneath a cone of silence.
+Finally it has been noticed so long that not having an unbiased public press is causing fair people to look and say, "this ought not be!"
+And, so, to add emphasis to the notion that our press is not really free as corporate insiders control it, the few honest journalists who do not pay tribute to the owners of the presses are speaking up.
+By the way, the press in the US is free to operate by law but not free in the sense that it is shackled by opinionated owners who want their opinions to be the only opinions known by the public while hiding beneath a cloak of silence.